dallas-hall/learning-devops/04-application-basics.md

 * CI/CD pipelines automate the repeated processes in software development, such as build (i.e compile), test, package, and deploy.

 ## Java

+My Java code from learning Java can be found [here](https://github.com/dallas-hall/learning-java).

 * Java 9 made a lot of backwards incompatible changes which is why a lot of apps are stuck at Java 1.8.
 * The naming scheme for Java dropped the 1 dot after version 9, so instead of Java 1.9 it became Java 9.